dlvu/dlvu.github.io/backpropagation/index.md

             <img src="lecture02.backpropagation.key-stage-0083.svg" class="slide-image" />

             <figcaption>
             <p    >To store a computation graph in memory, we need three classes of objects.
 The first two are shown here.<br></p><p    >A <span>TensorNode</span> objects holds the tensor value at that node.
 It holds the gradient of the tensor at that node (to be filled by the backpropagation algorithm) and it holds a pointer to the Operation Node that produced it (which can be null for leaf nodes).<br></p><p    >An <span>OpNode</span> object represents an<em> instance</em> of a particular operation being applied in the computation.
-It stores the particular op being used (mulitplication, additions, etc) and the inputs and the outputs.
+It stores the particular op being used (multiplication, additions, etc) and the inputs and the outputs.
 In the MLP example, we perform several matrix mulitplications: each of these becomes a separate OpNode in the computation graph, all recording an instance of the matrix multiplication operation  being used.
 Each of them refers to a single object representing this operation.<br></p><p    >This is the third class: the Op.<br></p><p    ></p>
             </figcaption>
        </section>